MPCE/record-linkage/README.md

 This repository contains a series of R scripts and iPython notebooks that use a machine learning approach to join some of these new datasets with the original database.

+The `init.R` file contains some functions that can be used to easily perform fuzzy string matching on structured data.
+The `dedupe_helper_functions.py` file creates a basic functional programming interface for the [dedupe](https://github.com/dedupeio/dedupe) library.

 ## Contributors:

 * **Michael Falk**: Developer and Research Project Manager, Digital Humanities Research Group, Western Sydney University